 ● English Language Learners (Optional)

-The results provide detailed information on each child's development, as well as a variety of group reports analyzing progress for various audiences.
+The results provide detailed information on each individual child's development in relation to themselves, as well as a variety of group reports analysing progress for various audiences.

 Intrinsic versus extrinsic motivation & Praise versus acknowledgement

 We strive to foster a sense of intrinsic motivation in our children.
 The effort the child put into a task is key.
 We encourage children to value their effort and creations themselves rather than seeking adult validation.
 We follow the HighScope approach and use strategies and terminology to support children.
 We minimise empty praise and use terminology to authentically acknowledge the child’s effort and creativity.

 The preschool and home connections; Parents as Partners